wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.8 =
+= 0.1.9 =
-* Minor fix to avoid PHP warning if target directories already exist.
+* Bug fix: Images in post were linked to the original blog.